 Table 5-1 Most relevant avoidance mechanisms to be used to prevent vulnerabilities

-These vulnerability guidelines may be categorized into several functional groups.

-Items 1, 2, and 3 are applicable to Exceptional and Erroneous Behaviours.

-Mitigation methods associated with Types, Subtypes, and Contracts include Items 5, 6, 7, and 8.

-Those techniques appropriate for Statements and Operations consist of Items 9, 10, and 11

-Finally, Item 12 is pertinent to Concurrency in applications.

 As stated above, every guidance provided in this clause, and in the corresponding Part 6 clause, is supported by material in clause 6 of this document.
 Clause 6 subclauses also contain other important recommendations.

 6. Specific guidance for SPARK vulnerabilities